Ayms/node-bot/README.md

 		}
 	}
 ````

-See example here : http://www.extractwidget.com/nodejs/test/babyliss.html (see API code at the end)
+See example here : http://www.extractwidget.com/nodejs/test/babyliss.html (see API code at the end of html file)

 	Note : if your regexp does contain "\" and if you pass it through a js var (Example above : $E('\\$|€')) make sure to double it.